josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 _The rules aren't for us.
 The rules are for you._

-I honestly have my pick of literally hundreds more examples; times the goalposts shifted, the game was different for the two sides, and the thing that was previously of crucial importance suddenly vanished from all public dialogue, or vice versa.
+I honestly have my pick of literally hundreds more examples; times the goalposts shifted, the game was different for the two sides, and the thing that was previously of crucial importance suddenly vanished from all public discourse, or vice versa.

 "Family values" is an easy one.
 It would be frankly difficult to find a man who embodies the ideal _less_ than their candidate (a serial philanderer and rapist with five children from three marriages).